How do Auto Accident Medical Claims Work?

 The parties involved include you, other injured persons, all the vehicles involved, the police, your insurance company, the other(s) insurance company, attorneys, and medical providers.

 First, from a medical standpoint, the injured persons will be seen by medical professionals, perhaps at the scene, maybe at an emergency room, and then, later, by other medical providers who may treat you.
 These may include your primary doctor, chiropractors, other medical specialists, and physical therapists.

 You can decide if you want an attorney to represent you.
-Attorneys can handle many of the hassles related to your claim.
+Car accident attorneys can handle many of the hassles related to your claim.
 Once you have an accident, you should call your insurance company and report it, even if it’s not your fault.
 They will give you a claim number.
 This might be relevant later, if, for example, you have to file a claim against your own insurance company because the guilty party doesn’t have enough insurance to pay for your expenses.
 So call and report your accident and get a claim number, just in case.

 How do you find an attorney if you want one?
 Perhaps you know someone who has a personal attorney you can recommend.
 I have worked with many, and can recommend several if you need help with this.
 Please read this article detailing specifics on car accident medical claim payouts and payoffs.

 Some people have auto insurance that includes a portion called, “medpay”.
 This portion of your insurance will pay for your medical treatment.
 Using it should not affect your insurance premium.
 It is not equivalent to filing a claim in which you are at fault.
 If you use your medpay insurance, then your unpaid medical bills will be smaller when you settle your case.
 That means that your eventual payment for pain and suffering, will be greater, because unpaid medical expenses don’t reduce it.
 You can confirm this with your insurance agent and attorney.